Musubibito-Coal Craftsman Toshiyuki Kondo tells the traditional brilliance and skill of Tosa Binchotan

 Mr. Toshiyuki Kondo, a charcoal craftsman

-He became a disciple of a charcoal-grilling craftsman in Muroto City, and took over the pottery in Aki City since 2015 and opened it.
-It is the only company in Aki City to produce Tosa Bincho charcoal.
+He became a disciple of a charcoal-grilling craftsman in Muroto City and took over the potter in Aki City since 2015 and opened it.
+Aki City produces Tosa Binchotan charcoal.

-I feel rewarding at the moment I feel delicious with the meal cooked with Tosa Bincho charcoal I made, and I continue to burn the fire 365 days to avoid cooling the heat of the kiln.
-I hope that the person who is connected by a single charcoal will become a big "wa".
+I feel rewarding at the moment I feel the delicious meal cooked with Tosa Bincho charcoal, and I continue to burn the fire 365 days a year so as not to cool the heat of the kiln.
+I hope that people and people connected by a single charcoal will become a big "wa".

 1.Learn about the characteristics and history of Binchotan while tasting coffee roasted with Tosa Binchotan

-The bag ground where he was taught about the history of Binchotan, which has the image of professional charcoal handled by chefs of a luxury restaurant, the history from the origin of the industry in Kochi Prefecture, and the characteristics of baking delicious ingredients Mr. Kondo who has the ground will explain it in an easy-to-understand manner.
+The bag ground where he was taught about the history of Bincho charcoal, which has the image of professional charcoal handled by chefs at high-end restaurants, the history of Kochi Prefecture's industry, and its characteristics of baking delicious ingredients.
+Mr. Kondo, who has the background, explains in an easy-to-understand manner.

-Using beans roasted with Tosa Bincho charcoal, you can learn more about Tosa Bincho charcoal with a fragrant coffee brewed with your heart.
+Using beans roasted with Tosa Binchotan, you can learn more about Tosa Binchotan with a fragrant coffee brewed by Mr. Kondo with all your heart.

-2.Tour the inside of the kiln, handmade by traditional techniques, which is not usually visible
+2.A tour of the inside of the kiln, handmade by traditional techniques, which is not normally visible

-The only pottery located in Aki City, the neighboring town of the hotel, is located in a quiet place surrounded by forests.
-All the kilns in the workshop, from the ground to the ceiling, were handmade by Mr. Kondo faithfully according to Kochi's traditional techniques.
-You can observe not only the inside of the burning kiln, but also the double ceiling made of red clay, and the empty entrance for replenishment of raw wood on it while listening to explanations.
+Located in Aki City, the town next to the hotel, the only potter is located in a quiet place surrounded by forests.
+The kilns in the workshop, from the ground to the ceiling, were all handmade by Mr. Kondo faithfully to the traditional techniques of Kochi.
+You can observe not only the inside of the red burning kiln, but also the double ceiling made of red soil and the empty mouth for replenishment of logs on it while listening to explanations.

-You can also visit another kiln that is currently in production, and you will enter a kiln that you can not usually see, and learn how logs can be made.
+You can also visit another kiln that is currently in production, and you can enter a kiln that you cannot usually see and learn how logs can be obtained.

-3.Learn about the production process of Bincho charcoal and experience charcoal making
+3.Learn about the manufacturing process of Bincho charcoal and experience charcoal making

-After the tour of the potter, you can actually experience the work performed on the day or take a lecture on how to ignite Tosa Binchotan.
+After completing the tour of the potter, you can actually experience the work being performed on that day, or take a lecture on how to ignit Tosa Binchotan.

-What kind of process Tosa Binchotan is completed through, such as putting out kilns that emit red glowing Binchotan from the kiln wearing heat-resistant masks and gloves, cutting and boxing after charcoal is completed.
-You can experience it.
-This is a valuable opportunity to learn about the production process of 14 Binchotan charcoal conducted only by members of the potter.
+You can experience what kind of process Tosa Binchotan is completed through, such as putting out a kiln that emits red glowing Binchotan from the kiln wearing a heat-resistant mask and work gloves, cutting and boxing after charcoal is completed.
+This is a valuable opportunity to learn about the 14 production processes of Binchotan, which are performed only by the members of the potteries.

-In addition, there are tips to prevent the explosion that occurs when burning Bincho charcoal and to ignite smoothly.
-While giving lectures on the tips, you can experience the ignition of Tosa Binchotan from scratch.
-For those who are interested in Bincho charcoal and want to use it for camping or barbecue, we will provide a perfect place for learning.
-(The actual work content will determine the experience of the day.)
+In addition, there are tips to prevent explosions that occur when burning Bincho charcoal and to ignite smoothly.
+You can experience the ignition of Tosa Binchotan from scratch while having a lecture on the tips.
+For those who are interested in Bincho charcoal and want to use it for camping or barbecue, we will provide a perfect learning place.
+(The actual work content of the day will be determined.)

-4. Experience the taste of Tosa produced by local industries and craftsmen with Tosa Bincho charcoal × local ingredients
+4. Experience the taste of Tosa produced by local industries and craftsmen with Tosa Bincho charcoal x local ingredients

-After learning about Tosa Binchotan, I returned to the hotel and had lunch at the poolside.
+After learning about Tosa Bincho charcoal, we returned to the hotel and had lunch at the poolside.
 You can enjoy charcoal grilling and pizza of vegetables from Kochi Prefecture in an open space.

-As Kondo says, "Vegetables that can bring out the most delicious ingredients with ingredients baked with Tosa Bincho charcoal," charcoal grilling does not generate water vapor and does not give extra water to the ingredients, so it becomes a rich flavor.
+As Kondo says, "Vegetables that can bring out the most delicious ingredients with Tosa Bincho charcoal," charcoal grilling does not generate water vapor and does not give extra water to the ingredients, so it will be baked with a rich taste.
 Please enjoy the original taste of the ingredients directly.

-In addition, we have a special hotel pizza using local vegetables and ham as an arrangement menu.
-The pizza baked using Tosa Bincho charcoal in a pizza kiln handmade by the staff is topped with plenty of seasonal vegetables.
+In addition, as an arrangement menu, we offer a special hotel pizza using local vegetables and ham.
+Pizza baked using Tosa Bincho charcoal in a pizza kiln handmade by the staff is topped with plenty of seasonal vegetables.
 You can enjoy an exquisite collaboration between crisp pizza dough baked with charcoal fire and fresh vegetables from Kochi Prefecture.
-In addition, we will also offer dessert pizza with a refreshing sweetness using shiratama sugar and banana, which are the 100-year food of Geisei Village.
-Please fully enjoy the taste of Tosa baked with Tosa Bincho charcoal.
+In addition, we will also prepare dessert pizza featuring refreshing sweetness using shiratama sugar and banana, which are also a 100-year food in Geisei Village.
+Please fully enjoy the taste of Tosa baked with Tosa Binchotan.

-Example of staying 3 days and 2 nights
+Example of staying 2 nights and 3 days

 Day 1